hiveot/hub/bindings/hiveoview/hiveoview-README.md

 ## Status

-This viewer is in early development.
+This viewer has reached alpha status with Phase 1-3 completed.
 The information below is subject to change.

 ### Phase 1: SSR infrastructure and session management [done]
 ### Phase 2: Directory view [done]
-### Phase 3: Dashboard [in progress]
+### Phase 3: Basic Dashboard [done]

-1. Dashboard grid engine with persistent configuration [in progress]
-2. Edit 'Tile' dialog - edit title, tile type, sources
-2. Text tile with a single Thing value shown as text
-3. Table tile with one or more values from Things in a table
-4. Line chart tile with value history
-5. Gauge tile
-2. Add/remove dashboards

-### Phase 4: Improvements
+### Phase 4: Enhancements [in progress]
+* Switch to use ConsumedThing for events and actions [in progress]
+* Embed the templates in binary build.
+* Track action progress by linking events to action.
 * Show progress of action in the same toast instead of a new toast
 * Re-usable DataSchema component/template with text,number,bool,enum,on-off
 * only show edit button if the user has permissions to edit
 * briefly fade in/out a highlight of a changed value (css transition?)
 * color value based on age - red is older than 3 days
-* force re-login when SSE receives unauthorized error (after server restart)
+* redirect to login when SSE receives unauthorized error (after server restart)
 * show value error status in tiles
-- disable actions and edits for things that are not reachable (agent offline)
+- disable actions and edits for things that are not reachable (agent offline, no auth)

 ### Phase 4: iteration 2  (tbd, based on learnings)
 1. Layout improvements for small screens